Giancarl021/Giancarl021/README.md

 ## About me

-I am a Brazilian developer working with backend services, mainly APIs and simple tools and websites.
+I am a Brazilian developer working with backend services, mainly APIs, simple tools and websites.
 Most of my repositories follows the **`start` &rarr; `end`** template, where I start a project with a clear end in sight, and I try to make it as simple as possible.

 Most of my work experience is with the [Azure](https://azure.microsoft.com/) cloud provider, with a bit of [DigitalOcean](https://www.digitalocean.com/) and [AWS](https://aws.amazon.com/) seasoning.